Hady-Achkar/funnel-builder-api/AFFILIATE_IMPLEMENTATION_GUIDE.md

     paidAt: Date;
   }>;
 }> {
-  // Get all workspace transfers where fromUserId = userId
+  // Get all workspace clones where sellerId = userId
   // Include payment and buyer details
 }
 ```